osamuaoki/nanoBoot/README.md

 (Pressing the RESET button during active bootloader execution seems to halt the bootloader.
 This seems to be the reason you need to press the RESET button again.)

+For your convenience, precompiled HEX file and associated scripts are provided under the `precompile` directory.

 ## Configuration

 Only the first configuration choice is tested with a Teensy 2.0 compatible board.